Major Projects Monitoring

 Note: Generally only departmental projects are monitored by the central agencies, unless a Minister specifically requests that a Crown Entity/Agent project be monitored.
-These projects are usually monitored by the department responsible for overall monitoring of the Crown Entity/Agent (e.g. Department of Labour (DoL) for the Accident Compensation Commission or the Ministry of Health (MoH) for DHB projects.)
+These projects are usually monitored by the department responsible for overall monitoring of the Crown Entity/Agent (e.g. Treasury's Crown Ownership Monitoring Unit (COMU) for the Accident Compensation Corporation or the Ministry of Health (MoH) for DHB projects.)

 To increase the success rate of projects and allow Ministers to make fully informed decisions at an early stage, major business cases require a two stage approval process, as outlined in the Better Business Case Guidelines developed by Treasury: